johnfmorton/vite-module-w-ghpages-demo-explore/README.md

 This is a repo serves as a template workflow that uses Vite to help you create a module, exported as a Common JS module and an ES module.

 It features a development page to easily test your module during development.
 The development page is preconfigured with Tailwind CSS.
+Note that Tailwind CSS is _not_ included in the published module.
+If you are developing a web componet, for example, and want to use Tailwind CSS, you will need to include it in your project.

 Two preconfigured GitHub Actions are also included.
 The first will plubish a demo page to GitHub pages every time you upload your changes to the `main` branch.
 The second workflow allows you to publish your module to NPM every time you push a commit to GitHub with a new version number in your package.json file.